-I am a dedicated defence solicitor and Crown Court advocate who thrives on the legal and strategic challenge involved in preparing cases for trial.
-I fight on behalf of my clients to avoid prosecution wherever possible, whether by challenging the evidential basis of an investigation or prosecution or by challenging a decision that prosecution is in the public interest.
+Laura is a dedicated defence solicitor and Crown Court advocate who thrives on the legal and strategic challenge involved in preparing cases for trial.
+She fights on behalf of her clients to avoid prosecution wherever possible, whether by challenging the evidential basis of an investigation or prosecution or by challenging a decision that prosecution is in the public interest.

 No case should be dismissed as small or insignificant.
 The consequences of coming into contact with the criminal justice system can be huge even when the charges are not deemed to be serious.
-Having had a diverse caseload over the years, covering everything from minor offences to the most serious, I have developed a diverse skill set and become a better lawyer.
+Having had a diverse caseload over the years, covering everything from minor offences to the most serious, Laura has developed a diverse skill set and become a better lawyer.

 It is easy for people to get lost among the power struggle between the police, the prosecution and the defence.
-I focus on preparation and communication, being honest and clear with my clients about their options.
-I pride myself in taking the time to make sure that my clients understand the process they are moving through and ensuring that they can retain a feeling of control in what can be chaotic and intimidating proceedings.
+Laura focuses on preparation and communication, being honest and clear with her clients about their options.
+She prides herself in taking the time to make sure that her clients understand the process they are moving through and ensuring that they can retain a feeling of control in what can be chaotic and intimidating proceedings.
 This is especially important for people who are vulnerable by virtue of their age or health.

-I have a particular interest in representing children and young adults and defendants with complex psychological and psychiatric needs.
-My clients have taught me understand their experience and perspective.
+Laura has a particular interest in representing children and young adults and defendants with complex psychological and psychiatric needs.
+She believes that every contact with the criminal justice system leaves a mark.
+Fighting to minimise the impact on young clients is particularly important; their experience of the criminal justice system can determine their future.
+Laura’s clients have taught her to understand their experience and perspective.

-I trained in a small, close-knit and very busy firm in Hackney, focusing on criminal and benefit fraud cases.
-I moved to Hodge Jones and Allen to work in the criminal defence team that contributes so much to the firm’s excellent reputation.
+Laura trained in a small, close-knit and very busy firm in Hackney, focusing on criminal and benefit fraud cases.
+She moved to Hodge Jones & Allen to work in the criminal defence team that contributes so much to the firm’s excellent reputation.